rapid7/metasploit-framework/Creating-Metasploit-Framework-LoginScanners.md

 ```

 This is the real heart of the matter here.
 We call scan! on our scanner, and pass it a block.
 As we mentioned before, the scanner yields each attempt's Result object into that block.
 We check the result's status to see if it was successful or not.

+The result object now as a .to_h method which returns a hash compatible with our credential creation methods.
+We take that hash and merge in our module specific information and workspace id.

 In the case of a success we build some info hashes and call create_credential.
 This is a method found in the metasploit-credential gem under lib/metasploit/credential/creation.rb in a mixin called Metasploit::Credential::Creation.
 This mixin is included in the Report mixin, so if your module includes that mixin you'll get these methods for free.